 Individual Hole Analysis

-Best Par 5: 13th Hole – 594 Yards – Throughout Oak Hill’s long history, few players have ever been able to reach this green in two.
+Signature Hole: 13th Hole – 625 Yard Par 5 – The 13th hole is not only the signature at Oak Hill, it is one of the best par fives in the state of New York.
+Lengthened to 625 yards during the 2022 restoration in preparation of hosting the 2023 PGA Championship, this lengthy beast winds its way uphill past the course’s Hill of Fame before reaching the bowled green.
+The Hill of Fame, found on the right side of the fairway, boasts a flag pole and several trees that are dedicated to different people that the club holds in high esteem; Oak Hill’s greatest honor.
+It is a unique and worthy feature at this storied course.
+Throughout Oak Hill’s long history, few players have ever been able to reach this green in two.
 Why?
-For starters, the fact that it is 600 yards long eliminates most players.
-Beyond that, there is a creek that crosses the fairway about 300 yards out.
+For starters, the length eliminates most players.
+Beyond that, there is a creek that crosses the fairway about halfway home.
 Therefore, the player must layup short of the creek and rip a 300+ yard shot uphill to the green, or the player must risk carrying the creek off the tee and then still be left with a very lengthy uphill shot to a green that is protected by six bunkers and is tucked into a hill.
 With the shape of the fairway creating a soft ‘S’ shape, eight bunkers, and a creek to contend with on this uphill monster; it makes for one fine golf hole.